commerce-docs/magento2-functional-testing-framework-public/docs/guides/git-vs-composer-install.md

+---
-# Git vs Composer installation of Magento with MFTF
+title: "Git vs Composer installation of Magento with MFTF"
+---

 Depending on how you plan to use Magnto code, there are different options for installing Magento.